 - Cando maintains an extensive Canada-wide network of professionals working in the field of Indigenous Economic Development.
 This means that Cando can connect you with leading experts and deliver best practices from across the country – on virtually any subject matter related to economic development.

 - Cando is an Indigenous non-profit organization.
-By engaging Cando to provide your training needs, you are supporting an Aboriginal organization that provides valuable and cost effective services, and are supporting Aboriginal Youth through our National Youth Panel (link to NYP) and NIEEF Scholarships (link to scholarships) initiatives.
+By engaging Cando to provide your training needs, you are supporting an Indigenous organization that provides valuable and cost effective services, and are supporting Indigenous Youth through our National Youth Panel and NIEEF Scholarships initiatives.

 Cando would love to chat with you about the various ways we can build capacity and strong vibrant communities – together.
 Please contact us for more information about how we can bring customized training opportunities to your community or organization!